algolia/docsearch-scraper/README.md

 ## Deploying

-After pushing the configuration to the configuration repository you still have to deploy the scrapper using the deploy script of this repository.
+After pushing the configuration to the configuration repository you still have to deploy the scraper using the deploy script of this repository.
 For more on how to use the script: `html/deploy/README.md`.

-## Docker
+## Development

-### Development
+### Docker

 You can build a development version of the image, to be used in development.
 It will build the exact same image than the prod one but will expect the